◊◊◊◊

 2 16 oz cans chickpeas, drained

-1 cup broth (beef or chicken or vegetarian)
+1 cup broth (beef, chicken, or vegetable)

 Salt and pepper to taste